c6o/docs/docs/welcome/architecture.md

 ## Local

-The local agent is made up of two executables, the Daemon and the Supervisor
+The local agent is made up of two executables, the Daemon and the Supervisor.

+### Supervisor

+The Supervisor is responsible for making sure the Daemon is in a healthy state and running when `czctl start` is executed.
+The Supervisor executable is generally located at `/usr/local/bin/codezero/czsupervisor`.

+### Daemon

+The Daemon runs with root privileges and is:

+1. A tunnel to the current selected Teamspace
+1. A Split Domain Name Service (DNS) server that resolves in cluster services to the tunnel
+1. A secure proxy for client applications (czctl, desktop, hub) to communicate with the current Teamspace

+The Daemon executable is generally located at `/usr/local/bin/codezero/czdaemon`.

+The Supervisor and Daemon are started when you run `czctl start`.
+You can directly execute the Daemon and this can be especially useful when troubleshooting.